 Samplers in Salem

-Posted by jerry on February 28th, 2007 — Posted in History, Journal, Travel
+Posted by Jerry on February 28th, 2007 — Posted in History, Journal, Travel

 Okay I was actually looking at woodworking sites, but I came across the Museum of Early Southern Decorative Arts (MESDA and saw a couple of delightful samplers by the Gould sisters – amazing work for ones so young